Source–message–channel–receiver model of communication: Code

 One of the subelements of the message is its code.
 In communication theory, a code is a sign system to express information or a system of rules to convert information from one form into another.
 Berlo defines code as "any group of symbols that can be structured in a way that is meaningful to some person".
-A code consists of two components: a set of elements (vocabulary) and a set of rules for combining them (syntax).
-For example, languages like English, Mandarin Chinese, or Swahili, are different codes.
+A code consists of two parts: a set of elements (vocabulary) and a set of rules for combining them (syntax).
+For example, languages like English, Mandarin Chinese, or Swahili, are codes.
 Within each language, it is possible to distinguish between specialized codes, like the technical vocabulary used by physicists or neurologists.
 But there are also non-linguistic codes, like the ones involved, in music, dance, or visual art.
 Every message is expressed in some form of code.
 The choice of the appropriate code is central for ensuring that the receiver can understand the message and that it has the intended effect on them.

 For spoken language, the basic elements are sounds.
-They are grouped together in various ways to form phonemes and morphemes.
+They are grouped together to form phonemes and morphemes.
 For written English, the most basic elements are letters, like the letters "f", "h", "i", and "s".
-Several letters can be combined to form a group with a certain structure.
+Letters can be combined to form a group with a structure.
 Some of these groups correspond to words, like "fish", while others do not, like "hsif".
 Words are formed by arranging letters in the right way.